If the Government isn’t concerned about climate change, does it give a hoot about our wildlife and countryside?

 …to our shame, we are careless with our language.
 We say that ‘we’ve lost 97% of our flower rich meadows since the 1930s’ or that ‘we’ve lost 86% of the Corn Bunting population.’
 We speak of ‘a loss of 97% of our Hedgehogs.’
 Loss, lost… as if this habitat and these species have mysteriously disappeared into the ether, as if they’ve accidentally vanished.
 But they haven’t – they’ve been destroyed.

 The World Wildlife Fund (WWF) recently published its Living Planet Report report.
 It makes uncomfortable reading.
 Destruction of mammals, fish, birds, amphibians and reptiles averaged 60% between 1970 and 2014, according to the report.
 And the cause?
 An “explosion” of consumerism over that period.
 The WWF is calling for urgent intergovernmental action to stop a mass extinction of biodiversity.

-In this short film, made with BEAG in 2019, the Berks, Bucks and Oxon Wildlife Trust explains the irreversible harm that the OxCamExpressway and “growth arc” would cause to the richness of wildlife and beauty in Bucks – and why biodiversity offsetting is a sham.
+In this short film, made with BEAG in 2019, the Berks, Bucks and Oxon Wildlife Trust explained the irreversible harm that the OxCamExpressway and “growth arc” would cause to the richness of wildlife and beauty in Bucks – and why biodiversity offsetting is a sham.
 This makes it difficult to understand BBOWT’s endorsement of Nature’s Arc which oddly claims that the Arc area is “nature-deprived“.